Auslander's Formula for contravariantly finite subcategories: Examples

 Now we are ready to investigate some examples.

-\begin{sexample} Let $\CX=\add X$ be a subcategory of $\mmod\La$ such that $\La$ is a summand of $X$.
+\begin{example} Let $\CX=\add X$ be a subcategory of $\mmod\La$ such that $\La$ is a summand of $X$.
 Hence $\CX$ is a contravariantly finite subcategory of $\mmod\La$ containing $\prj\La$.
 So Theorem \ref{main} applies to show, in view of Proposition \ref{stabel=mmodd}, that the following recollement exists.

 It is routine to check that this recollement is equivalent to the one presented in \cite[Example 2.10]{P1}.
-So in this case, we just give a functor category approach to the existence of this recollement. \end{sexample}
+So in this case, we just give a functor category approach to the existence of this recollement. \end{example}

-\begin{sexample} As a particular case of the above example, let $\La$ be of finite representation type.
+\begin{example} As a particular case of the above example, let $\La$ be of finite representation type.
 Then, in view of Proposition \ref{stabel=mmodd}, we have the recollement

-It is interesting to note that in this recollement Auslander algebra, stable Auslander algebra and the algebra itself are appeared. \end{sexample}
+It is interesting to note that in this recollement Auslander algebra, stable Auslander algebra and the algebra itself are appeared. \end{example}